alalulop/python-intro/session_12_API_requests/API Requests.md

     print('Response Failed')
 ```
 ## Exercises
-1. Print the weather only if the status code is 200
+1. Print the weather only if the status code is 200.
+If there is an error, print the error message
 2. Change the degrees to celsius (metric scale)
 3. Get the weather for the current location
 4. Get all the concerts in Germany from Ticketmaster and display the weather of the first 5